Navigate back to the homepage

 HTML5 Manifest File & Nginx

-Ive been developing a HTML5 game using the LimeJS framework.
-As I am targetting iPhone and iPod Touches I asked my lovely girlfriend fiance to design me an app icon and hopefully In the near future she will also have give startup images too.
+I've been developing a HTML5 game using the LimeJS framework.
+As I am targeting iPhone and iPod Touches I asked my fiance to design me an app icon and hopefully In the near future she will also have give startup images too.

 To load a manifest file you need to add an attribute called manifest that points to your manifest file.
 It can be a relative path.